Continuing the fight against coronavirus

 Packages included rice, sugar, vegetables, soap and face masks and outreach workers spent time raising awareness with the families who came to collect them on the importance of hand washing, social distancing and use of face masks.

 Democratic Republic of the Congo

-Centre Olame, a long-standing CAFOD partner, support women effected by physical and sexual violence in the DRC.
-Here, women make masks for staff and visitors to the centre, plus soap and detergent to combat the spread of coronavirus..
+Women at the Centre Olame, which supports affected by physical and sexual violence in DR Congo, make masks, soap and detergent to combat the spread of coronavirus.

 Women gathered for a community awareness session on coronavirus.
 Father Felix addressed the group by saying: "Protecting yourself and your loved ones from the infection of COVID-19 is a duty and a responsibility we cannot ignore.
 Here, staying at home, maintaining physical distance, regularly washing hands and wearing face masks becomes the greatest of charities and our best gift to humanity."

 Doctors and nurses at Handmaids Catholic Health Clinic have been given personal protective equipment with CAFOD funding.
 This includes face masks, gloves, hand sanitiser, liquid hand soap, and boots.